dreadnode/AIRTBench-Code/README.md

 <mark>In order to run the code, you will need access to the Dreadnode strikes platform, see the [docs](https://docs.Dreadnode.io/strikes/overview) or submit for the Strikes waitlist [here](https://platform.dreadnode.io/waitlist/strikes)</mark>.

 This [rigging](https://docs.dreadnode.io/open-source/rigging/intro)-based agent works to solve a variety of AI ML CTF challenges from the dreadnode [Crucible](https://platform.dreadnode.io/crucible) platform and given access to execute python commands on a network-local container with custom [Dockerfile](./airtbench/container/Dockerfile).
-This example-agent is also a compliment to our research paper [AIRTBench: Can Language Models Autonomously Exploit
-Language Models?](https://arxiv.org/abs/TODO). # TODO: Add link to paper once published.

 ```bash
 uv run -m airtbench --help